Inflation dampens festive spirit as German retail faces slump | Business

 Inflation dampens festive spirit as German retail faces slump

-German shoppers are tightening their purse strings this festive season, the HDE retail association warned on Thursday, forecasting a 4% slump in Christmas sales as high inflation and the energy crisis take their toll on consumer purchasing power.
+German shoppers are tightening their purse strings this festive season, the HDE retail association warned on Thursday, forecasting the strongest slump in Christmas sales since 2007 as double-digit inflation weighs on consumer purchasing power.
+In price-adjusted terms, retail sales in the crucial November-December period are forecast to drop by 4% year on year, the HDE said.

-It was one of the first forecasts from a major European economy for the festive period, which will be one of the toughest as households struggle with soaring energy and food bills.
-According to the HDE's survey of 500 companies, just over half expected this Christmas sales period in Germany to be worse than last year, while another 21% fear it would be considerably worse.
+It was one of the first forecasts from a major European economy for the festive period, which will be one of the toughest as households struggle to contend with soaring energy and food bills.
+The HDE's survey of 500 companies found that a little more than half expected this Christmas sales period in Germany to be worse than last year, while 21% feared it would be considerably worse.

-In nominal terms, sales are expected to rise by 5.4% year on year in the final two months of the year, the association said.
+In nominal terms, sales are expected to rise 5.4% year on year in the final two months of 2022, the association said.
 "Sales are only growing through inflation-driven price increases.
-This remains a difficult time for retail companies," HDE managing director Stefan Genth said.
+This remains a difficult time for retail companies," said HDE managing director Stefan Genth.

-In October, German inflation climbed to 10.4%, its highest level in around seven decades.
-The retail sector is emerging from two years beset by COVID restrictions, including in December 2021 when fears of the newly emergent Omicron variant forced a pre-Christmas lockdown.
+In October German inflation climbed to 10.4%, its highest in about seven decades.
+The retail sector is emerging from two years beset by COVID-19 restrictions, including in December 2021 when fears of the newly emergent Omicron variant of the virus forced a pre-Christmas lockdown.

 "Today, it's a different situation.
-This uncertainty in Europe with a war that is very close to us ensures that consumer sentiment is not good," Genth said.
-After two exceptionally strong years during the pandemic, online retail is seeing a normalisation in sales, with its first ever year-on-year decline in sales forecast by the HDE - a nominal 2022 decline of 2.3% or 7.2% in real terms.
+This uncertainty in Europe, with a war that is very close to us, ensures that consumer sentiment is not good," Genth said.
+After two exceptionally strong years during the pandemic, online retailing is experiencing a normalisation in sales, with its first ever year-on-year sales decline forecast by the HDE - a nominal 2022 fall of 2.3%, or 7.2% in real terms.

+Many European retailers have fought to keep prices low in an attempt to lure cash-strapped shoppers, with Dutch grocer Ahold Delhaize and Primark owner Associated British Foods among those registering a boost in sales.
 And with Black Friday approaching on Nov.
 25, shoppers could rush for discounts.
-But Genth warned that German retailers might not have the luxury of offering discounts due to economic difficulties.

-"In retail, we have absolutely nothing to give away these days because the costs are rising for us just as much," he said.
+However, Genth warned that economic difficulties could deny German retailers the luxury of being able to offer discounts.
+"In retail, we have absolutely nothing to give away these days because the costs are rising for us just as much," he said. ($1 = 0.9936 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)